alokg-812/IIT-Madras/Java/Week6/README.md

 ```

 **Key Points**
-- You declare variables using the interface type → indirection!
+- We declare variables using the interface type → indirection!
-- You can swap implementations easily
+- We can swap implementations easily

 ### 4. Concrete Implementation
-**Layman Explanation**
 The actual worker/class that does the real job behind the scenes.

 **Technical Explanation**